-In 2018, nine Group companies were audited by Ernst & Young on the occasion of six internal audits.
+In 2019, eleven Group companies were audited by Ernst & Young on the occasion of six internal audits.
 The internal audits included, among others, the audit of control points defined in the framework of the internal control system (ICS) as well as various compliance reviews related to the audited business processes.
 Lastly, additional risks and controls in connection with the audited business processes were analyzed.
-At least four companies in each division were audited in the course of the internal audits.
+Ten companies in Forbo Flooring Systems and one company in Forbo Movement Systems were audited in the course of the internal audits.